 6 Not as though the word of God hath taken none effect.
 For they are not all Israel, which are of Israel: 7 Neither, because they are the seed of Abraham, are they all children: but, In Isaac shall thy seed be called.
 8 That is, They which are the children of the flesh, these are not the children of God: but the children of the promise are counted for the seed.

-So, while the Jews had the law, it was actually always only those who believed and trusted in God who were counted as His descendants.
-What this means is that throughout history, there have always been people who were heirs of salvation through faith in God—both Jew and Gentile.
+While the Jews had a biological link to Abraham, those who believed and trusted in God were also counted as descendants of Abraham by adoption through faith.
+This means that throughout history there have always been people who were heirs of salvation through faith in God—both Jew and Gentile.

 Return To Christianity 101 Unit 2 – Sin and Eternal Judgment